 Barbezieux: (12 minutes drive)

 Barzieux is our lovely, local market town and is typically French and very friendly.
 Make sure you walk around the old town to admire the typical, local white-stone buildings which cluster in the shadow of the church.
-The town is best known for the Chateau de Barbezieux, an imposing 15th century castle which now houses the Barbezieux tourist office, a theatre (created in the original castle barn) and a small local museum of archaeology.
-Barbezieux has two large supermarkets, both of which are very well-stocked.
+The town is best known for the Chateau de Barbezieux, an imposing 15th century castle which now houses the Barbezieux tourist office.
+(Barbezieux has two large supermarkets, both of which are very well-stocked, plus other useful commerce - banks, vets etc).

 A place of tranquility and quiet beauty, Les Jardins du Chaigne are gorgeous French gardens surrounding a 19th-century manor house.
 There's usually a large variety of vibrant flowers, and there are fruit gardens and chestnut trees.
 The garden is divided into sections: a French garden with geometric hedging, well-groomed topiaries, lavender, and roses; the vegetable garden with its wonderful selection of edible delights; the water garden with superb views; and the "petit théâtre," which is an area of sloped lawn that mimics the shape of a theatre.